 Terms defined in the NER are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.

-The words, phrases and abbreviations in the table below have the meanings set out opposite them when used in these Procedures.
+In addition, the words, phrases and abbreviations in the table below have the meanings set out opposite them when used in these Procedures.